Juan Ciscomani: Political positions

 Ciscomani praised the 2022 Supreme Court decision that overturned Roe v.
 Wade.
 He has said that he opposes a nationwide ban on abortion but supports Arizona's preexisting ban on abortions after 15 weeks.
 He criticized a 2024 ruling by the Arizona Supreme Court that implemented a near-total abortion ban in the state by enforcing an 1864 law.

 Ciscomani has said that he supports passing border security legislation in the immediate term.
 According to The Wall Street Journal, he said "he would be open to immigration reform and legal protections for young immigrants who came to the U.S. as children."

 Ciscomani voted to provide Israel with support following the 2023 Hamas attack on Israel.

 In 2024, Ciscomani declined to say whether he supported the repeal of the Affordable Care Act.
 In 2025, he said he "cannot, and will not, support any legislation that reduces Medicaid benefits for vulnerable populations the program was intended to serve."

+Ciscomani supported Trump's initial strikes in the 2026 Iran war, but later said he is opposed to a ground war.
+In June 2026, he voted against the Iran war powers resolution, that would have limited the war in Iran unless congressional authorization is obtained.